 Assessment findings:

-Marine mammals: Source of minor concern for most CFs, notable concern for key seasons in key habitats for some species with recommendations to keep the scale of the activity limited and avoid regular animal concentrations.
-Source of significant concern for a few CFs: Steller sea lion critical habitats among them.
+Marine mammals: Source of minor concern for most CFs, but notable concern for key seasons in key habitats for some species with recommendations to keep the scale of the activity limited and avoid regular animal concentrations.
+Source of significant concern for a few CFs, includingSteller sea lion critical habitats among others.

-Seabirds: Source of minor concern for all the CFs, where applicable.
+Seabirds: Source of minor concern for all CFs, where applicable.

-Fish: Source of minor concern for all the CFs, where applicable.
+Fish: Source of minor concern for all CFs, where applicable.

-Benthos: Source of minor concern for all the CFs, where applicable.
+Benthos: Source of minor concern for all CFs, where applicable.

-Coastal features: Not applicable for most of the CFs, source of notable concern for estuaries – recommended to keep the scale of the activity limited.
+Coastal features: Not applicable for most CFs, except were a source of notable concern for estuaries where it is recommended to limit the scale of the activity.

 Assumptions: